risk-first/website/estimating/Fixing-Scrum.md

 ![Schedule Risk for Stakeholders](/images/generated/estimating/scrum/scrum2.png)

-The above diagram shows this problem:  the _more feedback_ you are receiving, the more _interruption_ you are causing to the people giving feedback.
-So you are trying to [Balance Risk](/Purpose-Development-Team.md):  while having a _daily_ review for a software project involving all stakeholders would be overkill, and waste a lot of everyone's time, having a _yearly_ review would be too-long a feedback loop.
-Balancing risk here means doing the feedback loop _often enough_.
+And that risk is called [Schedule Risk](/Scarcity-Risk.md#schedule-risk).
+It is shown in the diagram above: the _more feedback_ you are receiving, the more _interruption_ you are causing to the people giving feedback.
+So you are trying to [Balance Risk](/Purpose-Development-Team.md):  while having a _daily_ review for a software project involving all stakeholders would be over-kill and waste a lot of everyone's time, having a _yearly_ review would be too-long a feedback loop.
+Balancing risk here means doing the feedback loop _just often enough_.

 ## Time-Boxing To The Rescue